 A free and confidential service for women who've had early menopause.

 A charity that provides information about women's health issues.
-They've a team of specialist nurses and medical advisers to answer email enquiries for a £10 donation.
-They produce a range of factsheets including hormone replacement therapy, menopause, hysterectomy and ovarian cysts.
+They have a team of specialist nurses and medical advisers to answer email enquiries for a £10 donation.
+They produce a range of factsheets on different topics including hormone replacement therapy, menopause, hysterectomy and ovarian cysts.

 Tel: 01628 890 199

 The Eve Appeal is a UK national charity raising awareness, and funding research into the five gynaecological cancers - womb, ovarian, cervical, vulval and vaginal.
 They also provide a gynae cancer information and support service called Ask Eve.

 General enquiries: telephone: 020 7605 0100 and email: email@example.com

 Offers counselling and psychotherapy.
 Also can provide details of local counsellors.